-You can click the [ ] button to sort the images with various conditions and choose images you want to download.
+- You can click the [Ascending] button to change the thumbnail order.

 → The images downloaded to your computer are displayed in the [Quick Preview] window.

 - The [Quick Preview] window allows you to quickly review the downloaded images.
 You can also resize the [Quick Preview] window. - When all images have been downloaded, DPP starts up automatically and the downloaded images are displayed. - To switch to the main window, click the [Main Window] button in the viewer window.